Most complaints procedures have the same basic steps. Find out who to talk to and what to say.

 - what you are complaining about

-- what you would like done about the problem
+- how you would like the problem to be resolved

 You can write 'Complaint' at the top of your letter or as a heading in a form.